The Fraternal Order

 3.01 The purpose or purposes for which the corporation is organized are to operate exclusively for fellowship, recreation and other non-profit purposes among retired officers of the United States Border Patrol.

-3.02 A primary purpose of the corporation shall be to perpetuate the spirit of the United States Border Patrol, and to promote the continuance of the fellowship which existed among the members over their years of service in the Border Patrol.
+3.02 A primary purpose of the corporation shall be to perpetuate the spirit of the United States Border Patrol, and to promote the continuance of the fellowship which existed among the members over their years of service in the U.S. Border Patrol.

 3.03 The corporation shall possess all corporate powers provided by the Texas Non-Profit Corporation Act and shall be entitled to engage in any legitimate business pursuit not in contravention of the laws of the State of Texas.